 States of Change brings together the world’s best public innovation practitioners and experts.
 Together, we’re working to enhance the quality, coherence and reach of public innovation learning, and to ultimately improve lives for citizens across the world.

 We want to build the capability and culture of governments to practically deal with the complex problems they face, and to strengthen the community of practice around public innovation.
 Our aim is to support them on this journey by:

 Many public innovation learning offers are falling short of equipping public ofﬁcials with ‘innovation craft’ - the skills, mindset and culture that enable innovation.
 Our shared aim therefore is to focus on practice-led, collaborative learning that helps governments create real change.

-States of Change has been initiated by Nesta, and is now an independent non-profit that works as a collective and is brought to life by our faculty, our government and delivery partners and the wider community of practice.
+States of Change was initiated by Nesta, and is now an independent non-profit that works as a collective and is brought to life by our faculty, our government and delivery partners and the wider community of practice.

 This faculty will play a key role in delivering our learning programmes, as well as contributing to the growing body of practical experiences and knowledge that exists within the community of practice.

 We are also partnering with ambitious governments to help them build their innovation capacity and grow the movement of public innovation practitioners.

 For decades, Geoff has advocated for more experimental government and nurtured policymakers and politicians around the world to realise that vision.
 He had various roles in Tony Blair’s government including director of the Government's Strategy Unit and head of policy in the Prime Minister's office.
 Geoff was the first chief executive of The Young Foundation (2004 - 2011).
 He was the first director of the think-tank Demos; Chief Adviser to Gordon Brown MP and reporter on BBC TV and radio.
 He has helped set up many organisations including the Social Innovation Exchange, and has been CEO of Nesta since 2011.